sst/guide/_chapters/add-the-create-note-page.md

 ### Add the Container

-Create a new file `src/containers/NewNote.js` and add the following.
+{% include code-marker.html %} Create a new file `src/containers/NewNote.js` and add the following.

 {% highlight javascript %}
 import React, { Component } from 'react';